- Dr Denise Ott

 In the next step, the European Commission will define performance classes from 2026 into which batteries will be categorised depending on their carbon footprint (similar to the energy efficiency classes for electrical appliances).
 Maximum values for the carbon footprint (by battery type) will then be gradually introduced.

-As can be seen in the infographic below, the carbon footprint declaration for traction batteries must be available by February 2025.
-Industrial batteries without external storage will follow in February 2026, LMT batteries in August 2028 and industrial batteries with external storage in August 2030.
+As can be seen in the infographic below, the carbon footprint declaration for traction batteries should be available by February 2025.
+However, the associated directive should have been adopted in February 2024.
+Due to the delay, the declaration is not expected to be necessary until the beginning of 2026.
+Industrial batteries without external storage will follow in February 2026, LMT batteries in August 2028 and industrial batteries with external storage in August 2030 (provided that the respective directives are adopted 12 months in advance to these dates).
 The performance class must be specified no later than 18 months after the deadline for the declaration; the maximum values apply in each case 3 years after the introduction of the declaration.

 The framework conditions for calculating the carbon footprint of batteries are developed and published by the Joint Research Centre (JRC) of the European Commission.
 Separate calculation rules are developed for each battery type and published no later than one year before the deadline from which the carbon footprint declaration becomes mandatory.